The Best Cold Calling Script & How to Make Your Own [Template]

 6. The “Special Offer Introduction” Call

-Remember the first and third scripts I made on this list?
+Remember the first and third scripts on this list?
 The ones where I talked about how having some sort of incentive makes a cold call script even more compelling?
-This one is also up that alley.
+This one is also in that wheelhouse.
 A special offer is an excellent centerpiece to a thoughtful, effective cold call.

 Hi [Prospect’s Name],